YourITGroup/OpenOrClosed/README.nuget.md

 Adds the ability to specify specific dates, with the same set of features for Standard Business Hours.

 ## Change Log

+### Version 2.0.0

+* Supports Umbraco 10+ only - for Umbraco 8 or 9 install version 1.1.0
+* Hours are now optional, allowing for a Days Open/Closed facility without the need to specify times.
+* Special Days can now be default to closed when added.
+* System.DayOfWeek is now included in the StandardHours View Model, assisting with the ability to render a localised Day.

 ### Version 1.1.0